 - Joby Gorillapod 3K ➽ available from Amazon or the Joby Store

 - Mactrem Professional Tripod ➽ available from Amazon

-And this very easy to use and cheap remote shutter is all you need to take tack-sharp images:
+And this is very easy to use, and the cheap remote shutter is all you need to take tack-sharp images:

-- My favorite wireless camera remote shutter is available from Amazon for just a few bucks.
+- My favorite wireless camera remote shutter is available the Moment store for just a few bucks.